-Many companies set up a network share as a means for users to share and exchange information/files.
-Also, as a central location for user files.
-An easy example of this is to set up on the user’s desktop or laptop system, a shared network folder that points to a folder or volume on a File Server system in the company network.
+Many companies set up a network share as a means for users to share and exchange information/files, as well as a central location for user files.
+An easy example is to set up on the user’s desktop or laptop system a shared network folder that points to a folder or volume on a File Server system in the company network.

-But what happens when one of those users accidentally (or forbid, intentionally) deletes files on this network share?
-The first thought is, go to the Windows Recycle Bin to recover the file – sorry, no such luck.
+However, what happens when the user accidentally (or dare we say it, intentionally or maliciously) deletes files on this network share?
+The first thought is, of course, to go to the Windows Recycle Bin and simply recover the file – well, we are sorry to say, you will be out of luck.
 The Windows Recycle Bin will only catch files deleted on local volumes.
-This means those files will not be in the Recycle Bin on either the user’s local system or the Recycle Bin on the File Server.
-In other words: Poof.
+Those files will not be in the Recycle Bin on either the user’s local system or the Recycle Bin on the File Server.
+In other words: the files went Poof.

 a) A version of the file was actually backed up.
 And…

 b) You know the file name so the system administrator can find it.
 And…